 Step 1: Conduct a Thorough Surface Assessment

 Before any paint touches the wall, inspect for moisture, cracks, mold, or loose paint.
 Use a moisture meter to detect hidden dampness — especially in basements or bathrooms.
 In Bay Area homes built before 1980, lead paint may be present; test kits are available at hardware stores.
+I once worked on a Victorian in Alameda where the homeowner insisted the walls were dry — the moisture meter proved otherwise, saving us from a costly failure.

 Step 2: Choose the Right Paint System

 Select primers and topcoats that are chemically compatible.
 For exterior stucco in San Mateo County, use elastomeric paint that bridges hairline cracks.
 For interior trim in Dublin, semigloss or gloss urethane enamels provide durability and washability.
+According to a technical bulletin from Benjamin Moore, using a primer specifically formulated for the topcoat can improve adhesion by 30% (source:

 Step 3: Master Cutting and Edging

 Use a high-quality angled brush for clean lines where walls meet ceilings and trim.
 Load the brush properly — dip only one-third of the bristle length to avoid drips.
 Tape is a fallback, not a crutch.
+In my experience, freehand cutting, once mastered, is faster and yields sharper lines than tape.
+Practice on a scrap piece of drywall to build confidence.

 Step 4: Maintain a Wet Edge

 Work in manageable sections (2-3 feet wide) and keep a wet edge to prevent lap marks.
 In warm weather, use paint additives that extend open time.
 In cooler conditions, adjust your technique to avoid runs.
+The key is consistency: maintain a steady pace and avoid stopping in the middle of a wall.

 Custom Painting vs. Standard Painting